Xing-CHEN18/Xing-CHEN18.github.io/_posts/2022-12-04-Daily:-You-are-ready-when-you-are-ready.md

 I realized the most difficult part for me is not to get started (which I feel happy about that), but to keep on doing things that I think is important or correct.
 For example, I think keep writing blogs to record my thinking during my research and my life either to reflect myself or to help others is meaningful.
 But I failed to keep the consistency just after doing it for several days.
 I think keep learning french is necessary, extremely useful and interesting at the same time, I was full of enthusiastic about my detailed study plan for the near future, but I lost the fighting spirit after a few days of consistency (though i still have motivation:).
 Is that possible they are just not that important than you imagined?
 How can I break through from these embarrassing situations?

 I think most people met similar situations.
-Before finding solutions, let's understand it a bit more.
+Before finding solutions, let's dig it out a bit more.

 ![_config.yml]({{ site.baseurl }}/images/you are ready.png)